-Few have heard of it and even fewer have seen it, but the wiliji (Petrogale Iateralis) is very much on WWF's radar.
+Few have heard of it and even fewer have seen it, but the wiliji (Petrogale lateralis kimberleyensis) is very much on WWF's radar.

-This black-flanked rock-wallaby, listed as endangered in Western Australia, is found in only three isolated ranges of the west Kimberley, in northern Australia.
-A population once thought to be 2,500 strong has plummeted to an estimated 200-300, and this gorgeous creature could easily become extinct within a decade.
-WWF’s assessments support uplisting this west Kimberley race of black-flanked rock-wallaby to critically endangered.
+This West Kimberley black-flanked rock-wallaby or wiliji, listed as endangered in Western Australia, is found in only three isolated ranges in the Kimberley region of northern Australia.
+A population once thought to be 2,500 strong has plummeted to an estimated 500, and this gorgeous creature could easily become extinct within a decade.
+WWF’s assessments supported uplisting this West Kimberley subspecies of rock-wallaby to endangered.

-But the Traditional Owners of this region, the Nyikina Mangala people, recall a time when the wiliji was more plentiful on the cliffs and escarpments of the homelands they share.
-A time before the arrival of feral cats and foxes, and the livestock that compete for food, and the indiscriminate wildfires that can degrade the wiliji's restricted habitat.
-So, who better to help protect the wiliji than those who know its lands best?
+But the Traditional Owners of this region, the Nyikina Mangala people, recall a time when the wiliji was more plentiful on the cliffs and escarpments of their homelands.
+A time before the arrival of feral cats and foxes, and the livestock that compete for food, and the indiscriminate wildfires that degrade the wiliji's restricted habitat.
+So, who better to protect the wiliji than those who know its lands best?

-Since 2011 we've been working with Nyikina Mangala Rangers to give the wiliji every chance of survival in the Grant, Edgar and Erskine ranges.
-Our surveys of this remote country are providing vital information on the three distinct wiliji populations, and remote-sensing cameras are capturing never-before-seen images of this rare animal.
+Since 2011 we've been working with the Nyikina Mangala Rangers to give the wiliji every chance of survival in the Grant, Edgar and Erskine Ranges.
+Our surveys of this remote country are providing vital information on these three distinct wiliji populations, searching for new populations by helicopter, plus remote-sensing cameras and surveys with thermal-imaging drones are capturing never-before-seen images of this rare animal.

 But out of sight is definitely not out of mind.
 By combining age-old local knowledge and expertise with modern technology, we hope to protect the wiliji for generations to come.

-WWF-Australia thanks the significant support of many organisations with respect to our work on wiliji, including the Walalakoo Aboriginal Corporation and the Kimberley Land Council.
-Our work would not be possible without the financial support of Lotterywest, the Department of Parks and Wildlife and Rangelands NRM.
+WWF-Australia thanks the significant support of many organisations with respect to our work on wiliji, including the Walalakoo Aboriginal Corporation.
+Our work would not be possible without the financial support of Lotterywest and WA’s State NRM Program.